Skunk Train in Fort Bragg, California

 Are pets allowed on the train?

 Dogs are the only pets permitted on board.
-We do ask that you be considerate of your canine though – they simply may not like trains.
+Be considerate of your canine though, they simply may not like trains.
 Please bring whatever they need to be comfortable (food, water, dishes, a leash, etc.).
-Dogs are $10.95 and reservations are suggested.
+Tickets for dogs are $10.95, subject to change without prior notice.
+Reservations are suggested.

 Can we bring food on the train?